 Subcellular Organization in Bacteria

 The study of bacterial cell biology has surged in the last decade, largely due to technological advances in live-cell imaging, the discovery of new bacterial cytoskeletal elements, and the need to identify new targets and novel therapies for emerging antibiotic-resistant bacteria.
-As a result, we now appreciate that bacteria are highly organized creatures at the subcellular level; they localize macromolecules to specific cellular locations, often in dynamic and temporally regulated manners.
-Strikingly, the range of bacterial molecules with specific localizations encompasses every fundamental cellular process, including DNA replication, cell division, and secretion, not to mention specialized activities such as motility, virulence, and development into differential cell types.
+As a result, we now appreciate that bacteria are highly organized at the subcellular level; they localize macromolecules to specific cellular locations, often in dynamic and temporally regulated manners.
+Strikingly, the range of bacterial molecules with specific localizations encompasses every fundamental cellular process, including DNA replication, cell division, and secretion, as well as specialized processes such as motility, virulence, and development into differential cell types.

 Sperber, AM, Herman, JK.
 Metabolism Shapes the Cell.
 J. Bacteriol.
 2017;199 (11):.